 What is WordPress?

-WordPress is a web log (or blog) system that allows you to post your thoughts
+WordPress is a content management system that allows you to create rich web sites

 To use WordPress, you need to be sure your CGI account is set up.
 Please

 for more information.
 You also need to have a MySQL database account which is

 You will also need to download a copy of

 WordPress.
 The version used in this tutorial was 4.1.1.

 Be sure to take note of your database name, database username (which are the

 same), database password, and CGI server login.
 You should have received this

 information in an email when you created a CGI and a MySQL account.
 You will